vicchi/wp-biographia/readme.txt

 = I only want to show the Biography Box for certain users and not for others; can I do this? =

-As of v2.1, WP Biographia allows you to suppress the Biography Box being displayed on a per user basis.
-You can suppress for posts only, for pages only or for both posts and pages.
+As of v2.1, WP Biographia allows you to hide the Biography Box from being displayed on a per user basis.
+You can hide for posts only, for pages only or for both posts and pages.
 There's two ways of configuring this.
-If your user has the `manage_options` capability, you can choose the degree of suppression, if any, from your user profile or for any other user's profile; from the Dashboard, navigate to Users and check the *Suppress From Posts* and/or *Suppress From Pages* checkbox options.
-You can also configure this easily from the plugin's Settings And Options; from the Dashboard, navigate to the *Settings / WP Biographia* page, click on the *Exclusions* tab and under *User Suppression Settings*, add and/or remove the users to fit your model of who should have the Biography Box displayed.
+If your user has the `manage_options` capability, you can choose the degree of hiding, if any, from your user profile or for any other user's profile; from the Dashboard, navigate to Users and check the *Hide From Posts* and/or *Hide From Pages* checkbox options.
+You can also configure this easily from the plugin's Settings And Options; from the Dashboard, navigate to the *Settings / WP Biographia* page, click on the *Exclusions* tab and under *User Hiding Settings*, add and/or remove the users to fit your model of who should have the Biography Box displayed.

 = I want to show the Biography Box for all users but only for certain categories; can I do this? =